 Soho, Lower Manhattan, NY

-Later that week, we saw an actor dancing inside the fountain in slow motion.
+Later that week, whilst having our lunch at the park, we saw an actor moving inside the square’s fountain in slow motion.
 His body was painted entirely in white, with the smallest cloth covering his private parts.
-I carried on deconstructing my severely dry sandwich, which probably costed me $12, whilst he whisked us away with his silent performance.
-Soon after, a young chap walked past us wearing a cardboard box that advertised free improvised poetry to anyone who fancied it.
-I'm sorry, but why don't we have that in London?
-On my way out, I stopped to chat with a lady named Judy since I was fascinated by the scene.
-She was the ultimate pigeon whisperer who names the pigeons that come to her.
-She proceeded to tell me her history of feeding pigeons here at Washington Square Park since the 80's.
-She also apologised for a particular pigeon who was apparently a bit feisty that day.
+I stared whilst carefully deconstructing a severely dry sandwich, which costed $12, whilst he silently whisked us away with the most perplexing performance.
+Soon after, a young chap wearing a marked cardboard over his shoulders walked past us, advertising free improvised poetry to anyone who fancied it.
+On my way out, I chatted with Judy, who turns out to be a pigeon whisperer.
+She has names for the pigeons who she has been feeding at Washington Square Park since the 80's.
+She also apologised on behalf of a particular pigeon who was apparently a bit feisty that day.